Come to our Open House

 How much does it cost?

-The novice fees for the 2023 Fall Juniors Rowing Program are $850 per semester.
-The varsity fees are $1000 per semester.
-All fees can be paid in monthly installments via automatic withdrawal.
+Summer Camp fees are $350 per week-long session.
+For our regular season programs, novice fees for the 2024/25 season are $900 per semester, and varsity fees are $1100 per semester.
+All regular season fees can be paid in monthly installments via automatic withdrawal.
 Uniforms are required, and rowers must be members of USRowing (our insurance requires this.)

 What is the member registration code?